 Simple Cold Brew Recipe

-Strain through a fine mesh strainer or coffee filter
+Strain through a fine mesh strainer, then a coffee filter if you want a cleaner cup.

 Common Mistakes That Slow You Down